 Uninstall & Reinstall Discord

-If the above fails, then we have to get a little more drastic and eradicate all and any trace of Discord and complete a fresh install.
+If the above fails, then we have to get a little more drastic and eradicate all traces of Discord and complete a fresh install.

 - To begin, close Discord.
 Hit Ctrl+Alt+Del to open Task Manager, then from the list of services click on Discord, then “End Task.”

 - Right-click on the Windows Start menu and click on Search.